yacucdeptrai/TheGioiSV/Wildlens-Web/README.md

 - Upload an image (click or drag & drop).
 - The frontend sends the image to the FastAPI `/detect` endpoint.
 - The backend preprocesses to 320×320, runs YOLOv8 ONNX inference, postprocesses (score filter + NMS), rescales boxes, and returns detections with metadata from `species.json`.
-- The frontend draws the image and bounding boxes on a `<canvas>`, and lists detection details.
+- The frontend draws the image and bounding boxes on a canvas and shows rich species info (VN name, scientific name, class, diet, habitat, lifespan, conservation status, notes when available).

----

-### UI/UX highlights

-- Mobile‑first layout, responsive grid for results (canvas + info panel)
-- Sticky, accessible header with hamburger menu; keyboard and ESC support
-- Clear loading/error/empty states; improved contrast and focus styles
-- Centralized design tokens (colors, spacing, radii, shadows) in `globals.css`
-- Subtle transitions; respects reduced‑motion preferences

 ---